Complement (set theory): Definition

 The relative complement of A in B is denoted $B \setminus A$ according to the ISO 31-11 standard.
-It is sometimes written $B - A,$ but this notation is ambiguous, as in some contexts (for example, Minkowski set operations in functional analysis) it can be interpreted as the set of all elements $b - a,$ where b is taken from B and a from A.
+It is sometimes written $B - A,$ but this notation can be ambiguous, as in some contexts (for example, Minkowski set operations in functional analysis) it can be interpreted as the set of all elements $b - a,$ where b is taken from B and a from A.